firosuke/pseudocode/README.md

 ## Supported Pseudocode

 - DECLARE (CONSTANT/CONST) (type) (variable) (can be followed by: , (variable), (variable), ...)
-- DISPLAY "this string" + some expression + "that string", etc. (Essentially reduced to "print" in python.)
+- DISPLAY "this string" + some expression + "that string", etc. (See below)
 - IF condition, ELSE IF, ELSE, ENDIF
 - WHILE condition, ENDWHILE
 - SET variable = expression